Arm Lift in Philadelphia

 “Patients normally feel well enough to return to work in between three to seven days.”

 Patients should expect the recovery after an Arm Lift to take around a week.
 Initially, the arm be bandaged and a compression garment will be worn.
 Some swelling may be experienced for the first seven to fourteen days.
 The Brachioplasty will result in minor discomfort; Dr. Lohner will prescribe the appropriate pain medications to keep patients resting comfortably at home.
 Patients normally feel well enough to return to work in between three to seven days.

-The exact cost of a Brachioplasty will depend on the extent of correction and the individual patient.
+The exact cost of an arm lift in Philadelphia will depend on the extent of correction and the individual patient.
 At your initial consultation, Dr. Lohner will go over the procedures and the costs involved.